Pandia3D/pandia3d.github.io/source/peak.rst

 Pandia Peak Endpoints
 =====================

-These are the endpoints of the Pandia Peak software.
-The endpoints require that the system is activated and set up via GUI.
+These are HTTP request endpoints of Pandia Peak's API.
+They require that the system is activated and set up via GUI.

 .. toctree::
    :maxdepth: 2